 bulk send Number of interval postings to aggregate into a single HTTP request.
 Specifying 1 will send a data packet to influxDB at each interval.
 If your interval is 5 or 10, it will send a packet every 5 or 10 seconds.
 That's fairly inefficient and can be problematic when there are internet connectivity issues.
 By specifying a larger bulk send, IoTaWatt will aggregate the posting data for the specified number of intervals and send the data in one packet.
 For instance if your interval is 10 seconds, specifying bulk send = 6 will cause data to be sent every 60 seconds.
 Large bulk send values will cause any real-time dashboards to update less frequently, so you should strike a balance.
 IoTaWatt keeps all of the data in the SD data log, so there is no risk of losing data by using this feature.

 Should there be any failure to deliver, IoTaWatt will pick up with the last successful posting when the problem is resolved.

 server URL URL of the influxDB server.
-The URL must begin with http:// (not https://).
+If the URL begins with HTTPS:// you must have specified a HTTPSproxy\ server.
 The url may contain a domain name or an IP address.
-The :port number is optional and defaults to the influxDB default of :8086.
+The :port number is optional and defaults to the influxDB port 8086 for version 1.